Curricular Practical Training (CPT) (F-1)

 - Secure a job offer or placement from your internship site

 - Register for any required internship course in the same semester that you are requesting CPT

 - Complete a CPT Form and Acknowledgement with signature(s) from your academic advisor or your school’s internship placement office

 - Once your CPT recommendation is complete, request CPT authorization from the ISSO in one of two ways:

 - We recommend that you request CPT via e-mail by forwarding your 1) signed CPT Form and Acknowledgement and employment/internship offer letter, along with your most recent I-94 information to your ISSO Advisor.
 Your ISSO Advisor will evaluate your request within 10 business days and respond via email to either send you a new I-20 with your CPT authorization or, request additional information or documentation to process your request.
 You will be notified via e-mail when your CPT is approved and your new I-20 has been issued. -or-

-- If you have questions about your CPT recommendation, you can schedule a CPT appointment with your ISSO Advisor by calling the ISSO at 617-353-3565.
+- If you have questions about your CPT recommendation, you can schedule a 30-minute advising appointment with your ISSO Advisor from our appointment scheduling page.
 Please note that e-mailing your CPT Recommendation Form to your advisor will often be the fastest way to have your CPT approved, since advisors are booked out for more than one week at most times of the year.